 *Attacks triggered by carefully selected inputs from external clients

 There is a class of attacks that an attacker can trigger from the outside even without external access to the instance.
 An example of such attacks are the ability to insert data into Redis that triggers pathological (worst case) algorithm complexity on data structures implemented inside Redis internals.

-For instance an attacker could supply, via a web form, a set of strings that is known to hash to the same bucket into an hash table in order to turn the O(1) expected time (the average time) to the O(N) worst case, consuming more CPU than expected, and ultimately causing a Denial of Service.
+For instance an attacker could supply, via a web form, a set of strings that are known to hash to the same bucket into a hash table in order to turn the O(1) expected time (the average time) to the O(N) worst case, consuming more CPU than expected, and ultimately causing a Denial of Service.